aergoio/aergojdbc/README.md

 The aergojdbc is a library for accessing Aergo contract DB in java.

-Aergo contract DB is supported on aergo enterpirise blockchain by deploying db contract(db.lua).
+Aergo contract DB is supported on aergo enterpirise blockchain by deploying db contract(db-x.x.lua).

 AergoJDBC library requires Aergo contract DB.